womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 M: HOW WILL THIS BE POSSIBLE:

-Virtual Decentralized P2P uses cycles and phases, round robin advance Fund Keeping and payouts to minimized bottle necks .
-Re-donating, prioritized services, eliminating greediness and creating loyalty Peers are but a few ways to circumvent quick crashes.
+Virtual Decentralized P2P uses cycles and phases, round robin donations, advanced Fund Keeping and advanced payouts to minimized bottle necks

+.
+Re-donating, prioritized services, eliminating greediness, and creating loyal Peers are but a few ways to circumvent quick crashes.

-Integrations with Crypto Coin, Peer directed donations and integration with all possible mainstream decentralized financial schemes.
+Integrations with Crypto Coin, Peer directed donations and integration with all possible decentralized financial schemes.

 All existing stockvels can double their savings by also enlisting in this scheme to be donated to.
 This will also